Bristol riots: Stokes Croft (Tesco Metro, Telepathic Heights), April 2011

 A riot began in front of a new Tesco Metro at the southern end of Cheltenham Road on 21 April 2011.
 Allegedly in protest at the opening of a new Tesco Metro, the riot began when police raided a squat, known as Telepathic Heights, opposite the store.
 Skips and bins were set alight, bottles thrown, and running battles occurred between police and protestors up and down the street until the early hours of the morning.

 National riots, August 2011

 Protests had started in Tottenham, London, following the shooting of Mark Duggan, a local man who was shot dead by police on 4 August.
 In the early hours of the morning on Tuesday 9 August, it was reported that vandalism and looting occurred in Bristol in response to similar occurring elsewhere in the country.

 Kill the Bill protest, March 2021

 A riot began outside Bridewell police station, in the centre of the city, on Sunday 21 March 2021 as the culmination of a protest against what became the Police, Crime, Sentencing and Courts Act 2022.
 Police vans were set on fire, including one containing officers.
 Initial reports from police stated that officers had suffered broken bones, but these statements proved to be false.
-Further protests occurred on 23 and 26 March, turning violent at police moved to disband the protestors.
+Further protests occurred on 23 and 26 March, turning violent as police moved to disband the protestors.